acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 We need an algorithim that traverses an array of sales and makes new calculations with each element.
 This will be the fastest.
 By doing a live algorithim to find the best possible subarray based on what we've seen each time, we can come to a conclusion through only one traversal through the array, hopefully giving it O(N) run time.

-An effecient and popular algorithim like this is one that compares the current value to the current subarray one is on.
-If the new value in itself is greater than its sum with the current subarray, then the current subarray is very negative and should be discarded.
-It makes the new current subarray starting with this new element.
-Otherwise, if the current subarray is increaed by adding this element, it just adds the element to the current subarray.
-Once it is on a new subarray, it compares it to the highest valued subarray seen so far.
-If this one is the greatest, it sets it as that.
+Kadane's algorithm is a highly efficient and popular solution for this maximum subarray problem, (https://en.wikipedia.org/wiki/Maximum_subarray_problem).
+The algorithm works by iterating through the array and, at each step, making a simple decision: it compares the current element alone to the sum of the current element plus the existing subarray sum.
+If the current element by itself is greater, it means the previous subarray sum is dragging it down (probably because it's negative), so the algorithm starts a new subarray from this element.
+Otherwise, it extends the current subarray by adding the element.
+After each step, it checks if the current subarray sum is greater than the highest sum found so far and updates the maximum if needed.
+Because we are constantly deciding on a new current and a new best, we can get the maximum subarray sum in a single pass.

 Let's see the idea for this with an example

 <img width="564" height="345" alt="image" src="https://github.com/user-attachments/assets/8ccbc939-8336-4ba3-9c0d-62b3d961a7cd" />

 credit: https://media.geeksforgeeks.org/wp-content/cdn-uploads/kadane-Algorithm.png

 Here is the algorithim's thought process for each element: